 But for starters, let’s focus on the essence of this procedure.
 It can be characterized as a full security assessment and analysis of your website.
 To conduct it, auditors get involved in all the organizational processes, research them, and check their safety.

 A security audit is different from penetration testing, as it is aimed to understand how the organization functions in regards to cybersecurity, how informed and aware the employees are, and what measures are taken to prevent cybercrimes.
 In this regard, auditors do not work exclusively with the technical aspect of the problem, they also consider the human factor and the culture of an organization.
 The number of operations that will help to understand and correct your security policy determines the cost of a security audit.
 Therefore, it is necessary to choose the most professionally competent team that will be able to fully analyze your company for the sake of efficiency.

 When auditors start their investigation, they conduct a lot of interviews and tests to understand the current security holes in your policy/culture, the awareness state of employees, and other important factors.
 If your security policy is not clear, employees are unaware of it, auditors waste a lot of time figuring out the nature of your working processes, the general cost becomes higher.

-Establishing a clear but effective security policy and training employees determine a low cost of the audit and, of course, decreases the number of risks that a company faces.
-If you failed to do it initially, the cost will be higher, but it will imply your right approach in the future.
+Establishing a clear but effective security policy and training your employees makes up to a low cost of the audit and, of course, decreases the number of risks that a company faces.
+If you failed to do it initially, the cost will be higher, but it will change the way things run within your company for the safer future.